-Finally, Doornik and Hansen's (2008) test, which relies on transformed skewness and kurtosis measures, does not detect any strong misspecification in the predictive densities of several ADL, BMA-OLS and factor models.
-However, based on this test, the simple average, BMA, BMA-MC3 and BVAR models appear to be misspecified.
-Most notably, the evidence of improper calibration is stronger for one-year-ahead density forecasts than for one-quarter-ahead ones.
+Finally, Doornik and Hansen's (2008) test, which relies on transformed skewness and kurtosis measures, does not detect strong mis-specification in the predictive densities of several ADL, BMA-OLS and factor models.
+However, based on this test, the simple average, BMA, BMA-MC3 as well as BVAR models appear to be mis-specified.
+Notably, the evidence of improper calibration is stronger for one-step-ahead density forecasts relative to the oneyear-ahead ones.